You are looking to buy a website but do not know where to start or what questions to ask?

 It is a collaborative effort building a website.
 Choosing the right website designer and developer can seem like an impossible task for someone new to the experience.

-If possible try to get recommendations from other local businesses.
+If possible, try to get recommendations from other local businesses.
 Take some time and find out more about the company by reading their website and reviewing their case studies or portfolio.
 Reach out via their contact form or give them a call.
-When you do, give a brief overview of your potential project and see how they respond.
-What you want to find out is, if this is a business which has the experience to handle your project and if they have people you think you can collaborate well with.
+When you do, give a brief overview of your potential project, and see how they respond.
+What you want to find out is, if this is a business which has the experience to handle your project and if they have people, you think you can collaborate well with.

 When you have done this once, do it one or two more times with other web design companies.
 After, you should have a much better idea of who the best candidate is.

-For all candidates for your website project you should also check out any social proof they have.
+For all candidates for your website project, you should also check out any social proof they have.
 This includes perusing their social media like Facebook pages and LinkedIn profiles.
 Reading reviews for the company from Google and Facebook also will give you a good sense of the agency or freelancer.

 One thing to consider as well is, often the company who built your website may also be the best one to maintain it.
-They will know the ins and outs of the website and what the best way to proceed if something needs to be fixed.
+They will know the ins and outs of the website and what the best way to proceed if something needs to be fixed or added.
 Make sure when you are looking for someone to design or redesign your website, find out what they suggest for maintaining the website once it is complete.
 Who will be preforming the website maintenance needs to be figured out very early on in the project.

 You are now an Informed Website Buyer